Edward Ellicott: Family

 Edward Ellicott was baptised in Cullompton, Devon, the son of Robert Ellicott.
 At the age of 53, he married the London-born Ann Prudence Starey (1788–1865) in Croydon on 1 August 1821.
+From about the age of four, Ann’s family home was Croydon Palace where her father Samuel had established a bleaching business.
+As the oldest daughter, Ann likely helped run the household so her mother Elizabeth and two elder brothers could run the business following the death of their father on 28 October 1809.

-They had an only daughter, Elizabeth (1822–1888), who after her father's death wrote the manuscript Some Events in the life of the late Rear Adml Ellicott, as well as writing An illustrated history of the county of Somerset.
+Edward and Ann had an only daughter, Elizabeth (1822–1888), who after her father's death wrote the manuscript Some Events in the life of the late Rear Adml Ellicott, as well as writing An illustrated history of the county of Somerset.
 His sister Lucy Ellicott (c.
 1785–1807) was married to George Caunter, a one-time lieutenant in the Royal Marines who became acting superintendent of Penang.